 - An improved ability to regulate emotions

-In order to provide the most effective treatment possible, therapists place a priority on addressing BPD-related behaviors that could threaten your life or the lives of others.
-They also target behaviors that could interfere with the course of therapy and behaviors that damage your general quality of life, in addition to encouraging the development of healthy replacement behaviors.
+To provide the most effective treatment possible, therapists prioritize addressing BPD-related behaviors that could threaten your life or the lives of others.
+They also target behaviors that could interfere with the course of therapy and damage your general quality of life, in addition to encouraging the development of healthy replacement behaviors.

-DBT is viewed as an evidence-based treatment for borderline personality disorder.
-This means that current research supports the therapy’s usefulness for people affected by BPD.
-Studies have shown that DBT participation can help reduce risks for some of the most severe BPD symptoms, including dangerously impulsive behavior, self-harming behavior and suicidal behavior.
+Studies have shown that DBT can help reduce risks for some of the most severe BPD symptoms, including dangerously impulsive behavior, self-harming behavior, and suicidal behavior.
 In addition, people who take part in DBT tend to stay in active treatment substantially more often than people who take part in other forms of psychotherapy.
-Sources: National Institute of Mental Health: Borderline Personality Disorder The Linehan Institute: What Is DBT?
-Psychiatry: Dialectical Behavior Therapy